Qui pluribus: Secret societies

 Italian nationalism exploded in the post-Napoleonic years, leading to the establishment of secret societies bent on a unified Italy.
 After 1815, Freemasonry in Italy was repressed and discredited due to its French connections.
 A void was left that the Carbonari filled with a movement that closely resembled Freemasonry but with a commitment to Italian nationalism and no association with Napoleon and his government.
 The Carbonari was a secret society divided into small covert cells scattered across Italy.
 They were strongly anti-clerical in both their philosophy and programme.
 The Carbonari movement spread across Italy.
 A well-known member of the Carbonari was Giuseppe Mazzini who, in 1831, founded yet another secret society, Young Italy (historical), whose members plotted revolts in revolt in Savoy and elsewhere.
 Another prominent member was Giuseppe Garibaldi, who in 1834 joined Mazzini in a failed insurrection in Piedmont.
 Garibaldi joined Freemasonry in 1844.

-Pius condemned "secret sects who have come forth from the darkness to destroy and desolate both the sacred and the civil commonwealth."
+Pius condemned "secret sects who have come forth from the darkness to destroy and desolate both the sacred and the civil commonwealth".
 While not specifically mentioning Freemasonry, Hermann Gruber, writing in the Catholic Encyclopedia, lists Qui pluribus among the papal pronouncements against Freemasonry.

 Religious pluralism

-In 1844, Pope Gregory XVI issued the Encyclical, "Inter praecipuas machinationes", against the anti-Catholic propaganda in Italy of the London Bible Society and the New York Christian Alliance, which endeavored with some success, to spread anti-clericalism among the populace.
+In 1844, Pope Gregory XVI issued the Encyclical, "Inter praecipuas machinationes", against the anti-Catholic propaganda in Italy of the London Bible Society and the New York Christian Alliance, which endeavoured with some success, in spreading anti-clericalism among the populace.
 Pius reiterated Gregory's condemnation of "...The crafty Bible Societies which renew the old skill of the heretics and ceaselessly force on people of all kinds, even the uneducated, gifts of the Bible.
 They issue these in large numbers and at great cost, in vernacular translations...
 The commentaries which are included often contain perverse explanations; so, having rejected divine tradition, the doctrine of the Fathers and the authority of the Catholic Church, they all interpret the words of the Lord by their own private judgment, thereby perverting their meaning."

 Training of Clergy

-As a partial remedy, Pius then spoke at some length on the education and training of the clergy, "However, priests are the best examples of piety and God’s worship, and people tend generally to be of the same quality as their priests..When ministers are ignorant or neglectful of their duty, then the morals of the people also immediately decline."
+As a partial remedy, Pius then spoke at some length on the education and training of the clergy, "However, priests are the best examples of piety and God’s worship, and people tend generally to be of the same quality as their priests.
+When ministers are ignorant or neglectful of their duty, then the morals of the people also immediately decline."
 He directed the bishops to choose carefully those candidates to be admitted to the seminary.
 "You must examine with greater diligence the morals and the knowledge of men who are entrusted with the care and guidance of souls, that they may be eager to continuously feed and assist the people entrusted to them by the administration of the sacraments, the preaching of God’s word and the example of good works...Consecrate with holy orders and promote to the performance of the sacred mysteries only those who have been carefully examined and who are virtuous and wise."